balancehy/Client-Server-TCP/README.md

 ```
 ./client hostname port
 ```
-hostname is the name of local machine, it can be found by run command
+hostname is the name of local machine, port is same as server port.
+Hostname can be found by run command
 ```
 $ hostname
 ```